cicis12/gdyniaScienceSlam/README.md

 ```
 Enter the given file and search for
 ```
-host    all     all     127.0.0.1/32    ident
+local   all     all                     ident host    all     all     127.0.0.1/32    ident
 ```
 or
 ```
-host    all     all     127.0.0.1/32    peer
+local   all     all                     peer host    all     all     127.0.0.1/32    peer
 ```